 She's Got Legs: Any fan interpretation that does not depict her as a kid depicts her this way.

 Spell My Name with an S/No Pronunciation Guide: K-S Romanization of her name - "Sikieiki".
 Which is also misleading in that it's really supposed to be two separate names: her surname is Shiki and her given name is Eiki.
-While the Si/Shi confusion has been cleared up, the combining of her two names into "Shikieiki" is something that's stubbornly wormed its way into the English speaking fandom and is unlikely to go away.
+While the Si/Shi confusion has been cleared up, the combining of her two names into "Shikieiki" is something that's stubbornly wormed its way into the English speaking fandom and still hasn't completely gone away.

 Super Strength: The Rod of Remorse that Eiki holds takes on the weight of a person's sins.
 But no matter who she faces, the rod is never so heavy that Eiki cannot hold it up.
 She is the Highest Judge of Paradise, after all.